 By putting themselves in the shoes of an Opportunity robot programmer on Mars, the student discovers the means to verify that a movement is rectilinear.

-2. A rectilinear movement is the movement of a point body moving in a straight line in a given frame of reference.
+1. Understanding Rectilinear Movement: Students learn about the concept of rectilinear movement, which refers to the motion of a point body moving in a straight line within a given frame of reference.

-4. Outside your home, use this measuring instrument and record a rectilinear movement of your cell phone over a distance of approximately 150 paces.
+3. Recording Rectilinear Movement: Students are instructed to take their phones outside their homes and use the chosen measuring instrument to record a rectilinear movement over a distance of approximately 150 paces.

 4. Analyzing the Graph: After recording the movements, students analyze the graph of their phone's trajectory to determine if it adhered to a straight path in the terrestrial frame of reference.

 5. Exploring Alternative Sensors: Considering that Mars lacks a magnetic field, students are prompted to think about alternative sensors present in their Opportunity phones that could assist in achieving straight-line movement on the planet's surface.

 6. Trying New Ideas: Students are encouraged to experiment with the identified alternative sensor and identify any problems they encounter while implementing it.

 7. Brainstorming a Third Solution: In case the second solution fails, students are asked to come up with the idea of a third measuring instrument that might be effective for guiding the robot in a straight line.